How narcissistic people abuse others by using others to do their dirty work, flying monkeys, enablers, and their smear campaigns.

 The term flying monkeys comes from the movie. “ the wizard of oz.” when the witch sent out her flying monkeys to do her dirty work.

-Flying monkeys are people who act as a third party on behalf of the narcissist, to further abuse the narcissists’ targets.
+Flying monkeys are people who act as a third party on behalf of the narcissist to abuse the narcissists’ targets further.

 The narcissist wants others to carry out orders.
 Flying monkeys will spread gossip, lie, threaten you, stalk you, often with the narcissist seemingly looking like they have nothing to do with it.